A little convenient. Dummy file creation command (Windows/Ubuntu) that can specify any size

 $ fallocate -l 30M dummyfile.dat

-That's how to create an empty file of the specified size for each OS!
+That's how to create an empty file of a specified size for each OS!

 complete